Fastest-Coder-First/CODE-MAVERICK/README.md

 -->JSON Parsing:Copilot can assist with parsing the JSON response by suggesting the usage of json.loads() to convert the response content into a Python dictionary.

 -->User Input and Output:Copilot can help with generating the code to prompt the user for input using input().
 It might also suggest the format and placeholders for displaying the weather information using print().

+##THE ARCHITECTURAL FLOW OF THE CODE IS:

+Weather Forecast CLI Tool

+This command line tool accepts a city name as input and returns the current weather forecast for that city.
+It leverages the OpenWeatherMap API to fetch weather data and parses it using Python.

+Architecture Flow:

+1. User Input:
+   - The tool prompts the user to enter a city name through the command line.

+2. API Request:
+   - The city name provided by the user is used to construct an API URL for the OpenWeatherMap API.
+   - The tool makes an HTTP GET request to the API URL using the `requests` module.
+   - If the API request is successful (HTTP status code 200), the response content is obtained.

+3. Data Parsing:
+   - The response content, in JSON format, is parsed using the `json` module's `loads()` function.
+   - The parsed data is stored in a Python dictionary.

+4. Data Display:
+   - If the weather data dictionary is not empty, the tool displays the current weather information for the city.
+   - The temperature, humidity, and pressure are extracted from the weather data dictionary and printed on the command line.
+   - If the weather data dictionary is empty, a message is displayed indicating that weather data for the city could not be found.

+Usage:

+1. Install Dependencies:
+   - Ensure that Python is installed on your system.
+   - Install the `requests` module by running `pip install requests` in your terminal.

+2. Obtain an API Key:
+   - Sign up on the OpenWeatherMap website to obtain an API key.
+   - Replace `"YOUR_API_KEY"` in the Python code with your actual API key.

+3. Run the Tool:
+   - Open a terminal and navigate to the directory where the Python script is located.
+   - Run the script by executing the command `python weather_forecast.py`.
+   - Enter the name of the city for which you want to retrieve the weather forecast.
+   - The tool will display the current weather information if available.

+Note: The tool uses the metric system for temperature (°C) and pressure (hPa).